Nasogastric (NG) fluids for short term rehydration or maintenance fluids in children beyond the newborn period

 Additional notes

-Standard enteral fluid volumes to meet nutritional and growth requirements (should NOT be given to most unwell children)
+Standard enteral fluid volumes (ie EBM/formula) to meet nutritional and growth requirements in well children

 mL/kg/day |